amaurisquezada/insta-who/README.md

 * While a player may guess up to 5 different character traits, he/she may only guess who the mystery person is once.
 A player may click on any of the up-facing game cards to guess that person as the mystery card.
 If the selected game card matches the mystery card, the player wins.

-NOTE: The game cards in the demo game are former New York COde and Design Academy classmates.
+NOTE: The game cards in the demo game are former New York Code and Design Academy classmates.
 All character traits are based on how these students self-identified.